divolte/divolte-collector/docs/configuration.rst

 divolte.incoming_request_processor.duplicate_memory_size
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 :Description:
   Browsers and other clients (e.g. anti-virus software, proxies) will sometimes send the exact same request twice.
-Divolte Collector attempts to flag these duplicate events, by using a internal probabilistic data structure with a finite memory size.
+Divolte Collector attempts to flag these duplicate events by using a internal probabilistic data structure with a fixed memory size.
 The memory consists internally of an array of 64 bit integers.
 This the memory required in bytes is the memory size times 8 (8 megabytes for 1 million entries). *Note that the memory size is per thread.*
 :Default:
   1000000
 :Example: